mdp/MachinePoker/README.md

 - You're bot must be written in Javascript and less than 16k in size
 - The game will be "No Limit Texas Holdem"
 - Everyone starts with $1000 in chips
-- The small and big blinds will be 10 and 20 respectively
+- The small and big blinds will be 5 and 10 respectively
-- Games will be played until only one player is left, or 10,000 hands
+- Games will be played until only one player is left, or 1,000 hands
-- After 10,000 hands the player with the most chips wins(Tie's will be broken by sudden death)
+- After 1,000 hands the player with the most chips wins(Tie's will be broken by sudden death)
-- Programs are stateless, with the exception of a 4k brain

 ## Getting started